Grimolobium pubescens

-Otholobium pubescens is a plant species native to Bolivia, Peru and North Chile.
-As of October 2024, Plants of the World Online regards it as "unplaced".
+Grimolobium pubescens, synonyms including Otholobium pubescens, is a plant species native to Bolivia, Peru and North Chile.
 It has been used in traditional medicine in Peru.
 The plant contains the chemical compound bakuchiol, which has been studied in a mouse model for its potential antihyperglycemic effects.

+Taxonomy

+The species was first described as Psoralea pubescens by Jean Louis Marie Poiret in 1804.
+In a revision of the tribe Psoraleeae in 1990, the species was one of those from South America placed in the genus Ortholobium.
+Molecular phylogenetic evidence led to the African species of Ortholobium being sunk back into Psoralea, and in 2024 the South American species, including G. pubescens, being moved to a new genus Grimolobium.